moble/PostNewtonian/README.md

 file `Quaternions.cpp` needs to be compiled.

-The second pair of files, `IntegrateAngularVelocity.{ch}pp` contains just one function, but depends on GSL for ODE integration.
+The second pair of files, `IntegrateAngularVelocity.{ch}pp` contains just one function, but depends on the GNU Scientific Library (GSL) for interpolation and ODE integration.
 So GSL must be installed separately, compiled as a shared library, and the `-I` and `-L` flags variables set appropriately on whatever compilation is done.

 For python, compilation is done automatically, and assumes the presence of GSL.
+However, if desired, references to GSL and `IntegrateAngularVelocity.{ch}pp` can be deleted from the file `setup.py` to remove this dependency.

 Installing the python module